s-ball/CRBTree/API.md

 Parameters
 *    tree	: the tree where the key is searched
 *    key	: the key to be searched
+*    err    : an optional pointer to integer which is set to 1 on error

 Returns
 	: an iterator positioned at that key